 - Log into Threat Stack.

 - In the left navigation pane, click Settings.
 The Settings page displays.

 - Click the Integrations tab.
 The Integrations page displays.

-- In the AWS Accounts section, click the + Add AWS Account button.
-The + Add AWS Account dialog opens.
+- In the AWS Integrations section, click the + Add AWS Integration button.
+The + Add AWS Integration dialog opens.